National Capital Region (Canada): Demographics

 Most of the National Capital Region is recognized as a bilingual region for federal language-of-work purposes.

-In addition, the City of Ottawa has a bilingualism policy, but is not declared "officially bilingual" (which would require amendments to the provincial law).
+In addition, the City of Ottawa has a bilingualism policy, and is declared "officially bilingual" (which required amendments to the provincial law in Ontario) as of 2017.
 About 19% of the population of the City of Ottawa has French as their first language, while 40% of the total population of the city declares itself fluent in both languages.

 As for Gatineau, it is the most bilingual city in Canada, above Montreal.
 About 64% of the population is able to speak both English and French.

 The National Capital Region includes the majority English-speaking (Ottawa) and majority French-speaking (Gatineau) cores.
 The metro region has a bilingual population of 496,025, an English-only population of 507,175, and a French-only population of 102,375.

 In the 2021 Census of Population conducted by Statistics Canada, the Ottawa - Gatineau CMA recorded a population of 1,488,307 living in 604,721 private dwellings, a change of from its revised 2016 population of 1,371,576.
 With a land area of 8046.99 km2, it had a population density of in 2021.